noawe-boi/NoahsObsidianSync/Unfiltered/Physics IA3 Draft 3.md

 Waste generated by nuclear plants is much higher in density.
 A 1000 $MW$ reactor creates roughly 10 $cm^3$ of waste per $kWh$, however due to the chaotic and heterogeneous nature of nuclear reasons, the composition of nuclear waste varies.

 What remains constant though is the hazard and lifetime of spent fuel.
 Fission products such as strontium-90, and cesium-137 have half lives of $\approx 30$ years (World Nuclear Association, 2022).
 Throughout its lifetime, waste will emit alpha, beta, and gamma, with the latter having the highest potential to cause harm due to its high penetrating power.
-To minimise potential for irradiation, spent fuel spends 1-50 years in a specialised pool.
+To minimise potential for irradiation, spent fuel spends up to 50 years in a shielded pool where they continue to undergo fission in a controlled environment.
 Due to the density of the water and the inverse square law, the spent fuel is able to decay and release heat without causing harm before being sealed in a steel and concrete containment vessel.
 Overall this produces 110 $g$ of $CO_2$ (equivalent)/$kWh$.
 ##### Limitations